 Hidden used car costs for the dealer

-Even if the dealer did pay $11,400 for the SUV, it could have cost almost any amount of money to bring it up to standard you see now.
-When it came in it might have needed a service and an oil change, a couple of tires replaced, a bit of body repair, and a good detailing.
+Even if the dealer did pay $11,400 for the SUV, it could have cost almost any amount of money to bring it up to the standard you see now.
+When it came in it might have needed a service and an oil change, a couple of tires replaced, a bit of body repair, and good detailing.
 Those preparation costs could be no more than a few hundred dollars, but they could also be a couple of thousand dollars too.

 We’re not finished there either.
 If a car has less than a year of the manufacturer warranty left, the main dealer will probably include an extended warranty to top it up to a full 12 months, especially if it’s being sold under a manufacturer Certified Pre-Owned (CPO) program.
 If the car is out of warranty, the dealer will probably put a full 12-month extended warranty on it.
 Those warranties are not free.
 The dealer has to pay for them out of the profit on the vehicle they’re selling.